kiba/Writings/fac/chp18_the_ball.md

 "That's not the point, but they could just as easily develop a powerful bomb to deliver that to a kingdom."

-"They never acted so hostile to us," the queen of mantle said.
+"They never acted so hostile to us," the queen of Mantle said.
 "And their level of cooperation with the kingdoms gave us insight into their magnificent industrial capability.
-Or do you suggest that we should plifered the kingdom for all their secrets without giving anything back?"
+Or do you suggest that we should plifer the kingdom for all their secrets without giving anything back?"

 "Are you in league with Mechatron?
 I thought you were for Atlas?"